telekom/sysrepo-plugin-system/README.md

 This Sysrepo plugin is responsible for bridging a Linux system and Sysrepo/YANG datastore system configuration.

+## Dependencies
+Other than libyang 1 and Sysrepo, no build time dependencies are required.
+However, to use the NTP part of the plugin, `ntpd` is required, as the plugin uses `/etc/ntp.conf`

 ## Build

 This section describes how to build the plugin on hosts that have Sysrepo installed.
 This